 3. Kiribati, Oceania

 The hottest country in Oceania is Kiribati, which is only narrowly behind the two West African nations according to this data.
-Located in the middle of the vast Pacific Ocean, Kiribati is an island nation which straddles the equator with a number of tiny atolls spread over quite a large area.
+Located in the middle of the vast Pacific Ocean, Kiribati is an island nation which straddles the equator with a number of tiny atolls spread over a large area.
+It’s a bit of a mission to get here, but it’s a great destination for anyone backpacking in Oceania and in search of a real adventure.

 Most of Kiribati’s residents live on the island of Tarawa which has a climate typical of places on or close to the equator, in that there is hardly any variation in temperatures throughout the year.
 Average highs are consistently around 31°C from January to December with night-time lows hovering just over 25°C.